-Performing a comedy skit is a great way to generate a room full of laughter for members of the cast and audience alike.
-Whether performed in a nursing home, a senior center, or a family living room at a party, these skits are sure to garner more than a few laughs.
+Performing humorous short skits for seniors is a great way to generate a room full of laughter for members of the cast and audience alike.
+Whether performed in a nursing home, a senior center, or a family living room at a party, these funny senior skits are sure to garner more than a few laughs.

 Examples of Funny Skits

 Here are two original skits that can be performed by seniors or for them.
 Since the first is a radio show, actors can use scripts and memorization is not required.
 The second skit is a little more complex.
 Use a boom box or sound system to play appropriate music as required.

 Setting: Radio studio.
 Scene opens with each character standing or sitting behind a microphone.
 Scripts can be on music stands in front of actors.

 Characters: Wink Winkerman & Big Foot (can be male or female).
 Big Foot is a normal-looking person.

 (Music: Peppy instrumental music - play a few seconds then fade out.)

 WINK: Thank you to the Wink Winkerman Orchestra, as always, for showing us that the sound of music and the sound of someone choking a frog can be almost identical.
 I am Wink Winkerman and this is the Wink Winkerman Show.
 My guest today is … well, it says here that you claim to be Big Foot?

 BIG: That's right, Wink!